-- The provision of facilities available for hire and public use under the service level hierarchy. - · One Regional facility in Echuca. - Two District facilities, one in Rochester and one in Kyabram. - Five Local facilities, one in each of the following locations Colbinabbin, Lockington, Rushworth, Stanhope and Tongala.
+- The provision of facilities available for hire and public use under the service level hierarchy. - Operate, manage and maintain one Regional facility in Echuca. - Operate, manage and maintain two District facilities, one in Rochester and one in Kyabram. - Operate, manage and maintain five Local facilities, one in each of the following locations: Colbinabbin, Lockington, Rushworth, Stanhope and Tongala.